 The Department for Education has issued new and stricter guidelines for absences to which schools must abide:

 “Regular attendance is crucial to raising and maintaining high attainment.
 If pupils do not come to school, they cannot learn what is taught in a lesson, practise what has been taught, or improve on their performance.
 There is a clear correlation.
 Pupils who attend regularly achieve more highly.”
 (OFSTED Framework section 4.3)

-In January we held our first termly attendance awards to recognise children with good or better attendance in the Autumn term.
+In January we held our first termly attendance awards of 2019-20 to recognise children with good or better attendance in the Autumn term.
 Medals and certificates were given to pupils from Reception to Y6.